isaudits/pasv-agrsv/README.md

 - Runs passive recon tools specified in config file given a TLD
 - Extracts email addresses, IP addresses, and DNS names from tool output using regex
-- Queries various OSINT sites specified in config file for TLD and saves site in specified format
+- Queries various OSINT sites specified in config file for TLD and saves result to specified format (default pdf)
 - Runs additional recon tools and website queries on IPs and DNS names found from initial TLD analysis

 ---------------------------------------------------------------------------------------------------